blackcon/blackcon.github.io/_posts/blog/2023-02-17-Archive-about-aptos-security.md

 date: 2023-02-16 20:20:00 +0900
 ---
 # Intro
-It is posting for sharing Aptos/Move security.
-You can share sites about same category through comment form if you want to share.
+This is Aptos/Move security link archives for sharing .
+You can share links through comment if you want to share another sites about the same category.

 # Official Links
 - Guide